-"RESOLVED THAT pursuant to the provisions of Sections 196, 197, 198 and 203 read with Schedule V and other applicable provisions, if any, of the Companies Act, 2013 (Act) read with rules made thereunder, applicable provisions, if any, of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (Listing Regulations) and other applicable laws (including any statutory modification or amendment thereto or re-enactment thereof for the time being in force) and subject to such other consents or approvals if required, the Members of the Company do hereby approves the re-appointment of Smt.
-Sudharani Jasti (DIN: 00277998) as Whole-time Director of the Company for a further period of three (3) years commencing from 01st November, 2022 to 31st October, 2025 on terms and conditions including remuneration upto limits as detailed herein below, notwithstanding that such remuneration may exceed the limits prescribed under Section 197, Schedule V of the Act and Regulation 17 of Listing Regulation:
+"RESOLVED THAT pursuant to the provisions be considered appropriate, subject to the overall of Sections 196, 197, 198 and 203 read with limits specified in the Companies Act, 2013 and as Schedule V and other applicable provisions, if may be agreed to between the Board of Directors any, of the Companies Act, 2013 (Act) read with and Smt.
+Sudharani Jasti." rules made thereunder, applicable provisions, if any, of the Securities and Exchange Board of India "RESOLVED FURTHER THAT Notwithstanding (Listing Obligations and Disclosure Requirements) anything herein above stated.
+In the event of company Regulations, 2015 (Listing Regulations) and other having no profits or its profits are inadequate in any applicable laws (including any statutory modification financial year during the tenure of the appointment, or amendment thereto or re-enactment thereof for then the remuneration of the Whole-time Director the time being in force) and subject to such other shall be governed by the Section II of Part II of the consents or approvals if required, the Members of the Schedule V of the Companies Act, 2013 (including any Company do hereby approves the re-appointment of statutory modification or re-enactment(s) thereof, Smt.
+Sudharani Jasti (DIN: 00277998) as Whole-time for the time being in force) or such other limits as Director of the Company for a further period of three may be prescribed by the Central Government from (3) years commencing from 01st November, 2022 to time to time as minimum remuneration."
+31st October, 2025 on terms and conditions including RESOLVED FURTHER THAT the Board be and is remuneration upto limits as detailed herein below, hereby authorized to do all such acts, matters, deeds, things as it may deem fit, including but not limited to delegating severally all or any of the powers conferred notwithstanding that such remuneration may exceed the limits prescribed under Section 197, Schedule V of the Act and Regulation 17 of Listing Regulation: on it or under this resolution to any Committee(s) of Salary: the Board, any Director(s) or any other Officer(s) of the Company, as may be considered necessary or Basic salary of ₹7.00.000 (Rupees Seven Lakh expedient to give effect to this resolution without only) per month with an annual increment not being required to seek any further consent or exceeding 15% of salary effective from the month approval of the Members of Company or otherwise of November every year as may be decided by the to the end and intent that they shall be deemed to Board on the recommendation of the Nomination have given their approval thereto expressly by the and Remuneration Committee of the Board plus authority of this resolution."